-Division and Ann Streets Herbert C. Wolf, Pastor
+Division and Ann Streets Herbert C. Wolf, Pastor Phone: ED 2-5571

 The Lutheran Student Association meets every Sunday evening at 7:30.
 Student members of the congregation sponsor discussion groups, Bible studies, socials and other activities during the week.
-Choir rehearsals are on Thursdays at 7 pm.
+Choir rehearsals are on Fridays at 6:30 pm.
 The lounge at the church is open daily from 10 am until 10 pm for study and relaxation.

-Services: 8:30, 9:30 and 11 am Adult Sunday School: 10:15 am
+Services: 8:30, 9:30 and 11 am

-Holy Communion: All church festivals and Wednesday at 7 am
+Sunday School: 9:30 am.

-newman club
+Holy Communion: All church festivals and Wednesday at 7 am, breakfast follows at 7:30 newman club